 The roof should be stripped and the timbers inspected by a timber preservation specialist.
-It may be possible to retain and re-use the majority of the existing rafters and purlins, and the three timber trusses of more recent construction.
-The strengthening work to the one original truss would need to be assessed to see if it is of a standard sufficient for inclusion in a commercial building to be used by the public.
+It may be possible to retain and re-use most of the existing rafters and purlins, and the three timber trusses of more recent construction.
+The strengthening work to the one original truss would need to be assessed to see if it is of a standard adequate for a building converted to habitable or commercial use.

-The right-hand gable wall is significantly distorted and partially collapsed on the inside.
+The right-hand gable wall is significantly distorted, has partially collapsed and has been propped.
 The central portion of this wall should be re-built.
 Decayed timber lintels should be replaced.
-The stonework should be cleaned, the joints raked out and the whole of the external face of the external wall re-pointed with lime mortar.
+The stonework should be cleaned, the joints raked out and the whole of the external face of the external wall re-pointed with lime and sand mortar.
 On the internal face, the re-pointing can be restricted to cracked or poorly consolidated areas.